DIY Bistro Table: To Build A Cafe Table

 So I found a local marble place and ordered the stone top.
 We went with a bigger table than you usually find at a cafe because we wanted to be able to seat four for coffee at it.
+(Another advantage of a DIY bistro table — you can customize it!)
 After ordering a base online, I bought a piece of plywood to support the top and cut it to a round-ish shape.

 Once the base arrived, I set about assembling the whole thing.